 In addition, any ineffectiveness in internal controls could have a material adverse effect on the Company's business.
-For instance, failure to maintain pricing disciplines and robust underwriting controls; poor quality management information or IT systems to capture data and business performance; failure to identify appropriate opportunities in a soft insurance cycle and prolonged competition; a potential reduction of control over the actions of third parties operating on its behalf (outsourcing).
+For instance, failure to maintain pricing disciplines and robust underwriting controls; poor quality management information or IT systems to capture data and business performance; failure to appropriately account for reserves, failure to identify appropriate opportunities in a soft insurance cycle and prolonged competition; a potential reduction of control over the actions of third parties operating on its behalf (outsourcing).

-The Company's material risk concentrations are in IT and Outsourcing.
+The Company's material risk concentrations are in Systems and Outsourcing.